Pricing modifiers

 Choosing this pricing method adds the Modifier Group Pricing section to the modifier group details page.
 Here, you can specify a group-level pricing strategy that applies to all of the modifiers in the group.
 The pricing strategies for a modifier group include:

-Fixed: All of the modifiers in the group have the same, constant price.
+• Fixed: All of the modifiers in the group have the same, constant price.
 For example, if you set a fixed price of $1 for the Toppings modifier group, all of the toppings within the group (pepperoni, sausage, onion, mushrooms, and so on) cost $1 at all times.
-See Fixed price for more details.
+For more information, see Fixed price.

-Sequence: The prices of the modifiers in the modifier group are determined by the sequence in which they are added to a menu item.
+• Sequence: The prices of the modifiers in the modifier group are determined by the sequence in which they are added to a menu item.
 For example, on a pizza menu item with a Toppings modifier group, the first topping is free, the second topping costs $1.00, the third topping costs $1.50, and all additional toppings cost $2.00.
-See Sequence price for more details.
+For more information, see Sequence price.

-Size: The cost of a modifier changes depending on either the size of the menu item it is applied to (for example, a topping costs $0.50 on a small pizza, $1 on a medium pizza, and $1.50 on a large pizza) or the size chosen for the modifier itself (for example, the small size of pepperoni costs $1 and the large size costs $2).
-See Size price for more details.
+• Size: The cost of a modifier changes depending on either the size of the menu item it is applied to (for example, a topping costs $0.50 on a small pizza, $1 on a medium pizza, and $1.50 on a large pizza) or the size chosen for the modifier itself (for example, the small size of pepperoni costs $1 and the large size costs $2).
+For more information, see Size price.

-Size/Sequence: The cost of a modifier depends on the size of the menu item it is applied to and the order in which it is applied to the menu item.
+• Size/Sequence: The cost of a modifier depends on the size of the menu item it is applied to and the order in which it is applied to the menu item.
 For example, the first topping on a small pizza is $0.50 and additional toppings are $1 while the first topping on a large pizza is $1.50 and additional toppings are $2.50.
-See Size/sequence price for more details.
+For more information, see Size/sequence price.

 Note